marcodallavecchia/biologistsadventure/_eat-the-world/etw002-united-arab-emirates.md

 ### Fatteh
 In its simplicity Fatteh simply _blew us away_!
 It's a typical vegetarian (actually quite common in middle eastern tradition) option that combines some very simple flavors and ingredients for which the final result definitely surpasses the sum of the individual parts!

 Fatteh is a layered dish with baked pita breads chunks at the bottom, tasty eggplants in the middle and a yogurt+tahini sauce on top!
-We followed <a href="https://www.hungrypaprikas.com/eggplant-fatteh/#tasty-recipes-502">this recipe </a> to carry out our cooking, and we couldn't recommend it any less!
+We followed [this recipe](https://www.hungrypaprikas.com/eggplant-fatteh/#tasty-recipes-502) to carry out our cooking, and we couldn't recommend it any less!

 First we didn't have too much time that evening, so we opted to toast and **fry all the ingredients instead of baking them in the oven** (our oven is also particularly slow).
 This not only sped up the timing but also boosted the flavors and made the dish overall more hearty and fulfilling.